 To consistently enhance our active return estimates, we constantly research our factors to ensure each has significant power to predict future returns and that we have adequate factor diversification.
 The goal in creating a low volatility alpha model is not to perfectly predict returns, but to ensure the alpha model can take advantage of the steepness of the efficient frontier curve.
 By so doing, we feel we are able to create more optimized low volatility portfolios.

 There is a difference between real world portfolio management where difficulties exist, e.g., taxes and trading costs, and academic or paper portfolios.
 A strategy must be scalable, flexible and incorporate such difficulties.
 The ability to professionally manage equity portfolios can only be fully appreciated through real world experience.
 At SGI we have such expertise and value wisdom over knowledge to efficiently construct optimized low volatility portfolios that effectively manage equity risk.

 Our fundamental overlay process ensures our optimized risk and return characteristics are fully capable of being implemented.
-We analyze the Trading Ability (avg. daily volume, percentage change, tick data, etc.) and Alpha Ability (traditional fundamental analysis) of each stock we buy or sell.
-We feel this extra effort is unique and substantially helps manage risk throughout the investment process and minimize portfolio draw downs.
+We analyze the trading ability (avgerage daily volume, percentage change, tick data, etc.) and alpha ability (traditional fundamental analysis) of each stock we buy or sell.
+We feel this extra effort is unique and substantially helps manage risk throughout the investment process and minimize portfolio drawdowns.